dhruv-gambhir/extraveganza/README.md

   - As of now code is using username, in place of email
   - **Change auth to use only username and password**

-- Sign up
-  - If duplicate user, display error message
+[x] Sign up - If duplicate user, display error message

 ### Misc